Promoting resilience

 £14.95

-So, what can make that difference?
-What can be done to build on children’s strengths?
+What can be done to build on children’s strengths and increase their resilience?
 How can we help young people to develop their interests?
 How can we enable them to realise their full potential?

-The guide contains inspirational ideas and suggestions for promoting resilience in day-to-day work.
+The guide contains inspirational ideas and suggestions for promoting resilience in day-to-day social work with children.
 A resilience-led perspective tends to be optimistic and pragmatic.
 It is based on the belief that change is possible and that this often comes not only through supportive relationships, but also from little things in everyday experience.

 Reviews